ot4i/ace-maven-plugin/README.md

 `sudo apt install maven`
 ### 2) Update the maven settings.xml
 Edit the settings.xml located in 'conf' folder under maven home directory.
-You can copy the setting.xml included here and make necessary changes.
+You can copy the sample 'setting.xml' included here and make necessary changes.
 * Update the 'localRepository' if not using the default location
 * Enter the credentials for nexus repository that has access to deploy artifacts to the repository `<server>